-- (b) Consistent with the policies of the Growth Plan for the Greater Golden Horseshoe and other provincial planning policies, growth accommodation through residential intensification and other means will be encouraged in the Township's communities, primarily Horning's Mills.
-Notwithstanding this intent, the Province has stated that achievement of the Growth Plan's intensification and density targets is not a mandatory requirement in the Township. - (c) The residential intensification objective shall be balanced against the equally important objectives of providing appropriate servicing, respecting community character, and protecting and enhancing the Township's groundwater resources.
+- (b) Consistent with the policies of the Growth Plan for the Greater Golden Horseshoe and other provincial planning policies, growth accommodation through residential intensification and other means will be encouraged in the Township's communities, primarily Horning's Mills. - (c) The residential intensification objective shall be balanced against the equally important objectives of providing appropriate servicing, respecting community character, and protecting and enhancing the Township's groundwater resources.
 Therefore, any residential intensification proposal will be assessed in the context of the applicable servicing and planning policies of this Plan and the requirements of all other agencies having jurisdiction. - (d) Residential intensification shall conform to the following policies and all other applicable policies. - In view of the small size of the Township's communities, the use of individual on-site sewage and water systems, the low rate of growth, and the directions from the Province, a specific annual residential intensification target has not been identified.
 Council will attempt to achieve a limited increase in residential density within the Township's communities through appropriate residential intensification over the planning period. - ii Horning's Mills, the municipality's largest community, will be the primary focus for residential intensification. - iii Forms of residential intensification appropriate to the Township may include the creation of slightly smaller lots, the creation of second dwelling units within single detached dwellings, dwellings containing two or three units such as semi-detached dwellings and duplexes, infilling, redevelopment and the conversion or expansion of existing buildings. - iv Residential intensification developments shall be of a scale and character appropriate to their site and setting within the community.
 Such projects may be subject to site plan control in accordance with the provisions of section 7.4 of this Plan. - (e) In accordance with the servicing policies of this Plan and in recognition of the lack of municipal water and sewage systems in the Township, development within the communities will be permitted on the basis of individual on-site water and sewage services.
 Although full municipal systems are ultimately the preferred method of servicing, such systems are unlikely to be viable here due to the small size of the Township's communities and the low growth rate.
 Proponents of significant new development proposals may be required to prepare a servicing options study for consideration by Council and the approval agencies.